K. J. Yesudas: Music company and school

 In 1980 Yesudas established the Tharangini Studio at Thiruvananthapuram.
 In 1992 the office and studio were moved to Chennai and the company was incorporated in the US in 1998.
 Tharangni Studio and Tharangni Records became a recording center in Kerala which, for the first time, brought out audio cassettes of Malayalam film songs in stereo.
 The record company also had a voice mixing studio in Studio27, Chennai.
 The studio continues to produce and present events of Yesudas, both for film and Indian classical music concerts throughout the world.

 Yesudas founded Tharanganisari School of Music in 1975 to train students in various branches of music.
 The school is recognized by Government of Kerala.
 It is managed by a society which is registered under the Travancore-Cochin Literary, Scientific and Charitable Societies Act 12 of 1955.
 It is situated at Edappazhanji, Thiruvananthapuram.
-A music appreciation class will be held on the second Saturday of every month at the school.
+A music appreciation class is held on the second Saturday of every month at the school.
 The class is free for all and is open to public of all ages.
 Composer Perumbavoor G. Raveendranath worked as a music teacher in 1976.
 Some of the notable alumni of the school are composers Mohan Sithara, Murali Sithara and guitarist John Antony.